RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab12.md

           oc rollout latest dc/$(params.app_name) -n  $(params.dev_project)
 ```

-We can test the successful execution of the task from the command line (remember to replace the <user#> token with your username):
+We can test the successful execution of the task from the command line :
 ```bash
 tkn task start --inputresource source=tasks-source git-version --showlog
 ```